AlessVolpe/AlessVolpe/README.md

 ## ✨ _About me_ ✨

-- 🔭 I’m currently working on the migration of some pretty old VB.net applications to a modern-ish standard
+- 🔭 I’m currently searching for a new job and sporadically working on my personal projects
 - 🌱 I’m a computer engineering student, currently I'm expanding my knoledge about cybersecurity and theoretical computer science
 - 💬 Ask me why I think that Avram Noam Chomsky is even more important than Alan Turing for us, but he's still second to Edsger Dijkstra
 - 📫 How to reach me: email and my socials; I try to be as active as possible